 Despite the advances, challenges persist, particularly in forensic applications where evidence may be degraded, contaminated, or available in small quantities.
 The condition of the sample plays a crucial role in the success of DNA extraction, with factors such as DNA degradation, contamination from environmental sources, and inhibitor presence all affecting the quality and yield of extracted DNA (Bhoyar et al., 2024).
 Thus, the optimization of extraction methods, especially for compromised samples, remains a key area of research.

-This paper explores the various DNA extraction methods from human samples, focusing on their relevance and effectiveness in human identification.
-By reviewing current techniques, comparing their advantages and limitations, and analyzing their applications in forensic and medical contexts, this research aims to contribute to the development of more efficient and reliable protocols for human identification.
+This paper explores the various DNA extraction methods from human samples, focusing on their relevance and effectiveness in human identification. this research aims to contribute to the development of more efficient and reliable protocols for human identification.
 The paper also examines emerging trends in DNA extraction technology and its implications for the future of forensic investigations and genetic testing.

 MATERIAL AND METHOD